obzerving/musicbox/README.md

  The Basic Workflow:
  * Create or select a song at https://musicboxmaniacs.com/
  * Export it as a DXF file in Grand Illusions 30 format
+ * Download the python program here by clicking on the green Code button
- * Run the program
+ * Run the program by typing in a command window:

- python musicbox.py
+ **python musicbox.py**

  * Fill in the fields in the dialog box that pops up
    * Input file